 To cope with a return mass flow rate through the safety valves around 100 g/s (case of utility stop for more than 1 hour), the diameter line shall be at least DN 125.
 The selection of DN 150 could avoid increase of pressure along this return line from QCELL’s to QPLANT in case of utility stop.

-Coupler return line: This line collect the helium gas at the outlet of the coupler cooling circuits (300 K and 1.1 bar).
+Coupler return line: This line collects the helium gas at the outlet of the coupler cooling circuits (300 K and 1.1 bar).
 It shall be connected directly to the LP pressure of warm compressors at 1.05 bar.
 The selected diameter of this line is DN 25.

 Table 13 Warm lines at room temperature